ingresso-group/slate/source/includes/_intro.md

 ## Versioning

-The API version forms part of the URL, for example https://demo.ticketswitch.com/f13/events.v1 uses version 1.
+The API version number forms part of the URL, for example https://demo.ticketswitch.com/f13/events.v1 uses version 1.
 We will always endeavour to add functionality and make changes in a backward-compatible manner, but when that is not possible we will implement a new version.
 We will then